 What Is the Use of the School Zone Sign?

-The South Carolina Department of Transportation defines school zones as the portion of roadway located within 300 feet of a school’s property line.
-Signs announcing School Zone Ahead and Reduced School Speed Limit Ahead warn motorists when they are approaching a school zone.
+The South Carolina Department of Transportation states that school speed zones should be installed a minimum of 200 feet in advance of the first school driveway and end a minimum of 200 feet after the last driveway.
+Using zone signs to announce a School Zone Ahead and Reduced School Speed Limit Ahead will warn motorists when they are approaching a school zone.

 A school zone speed limit of 15 mph or 25 mph will be posted if a speed reduction is required.